keithalewis/math/simple.md

 Note the strict inequality.
 This reflects the reality that it takes some time after a trade is executed for it to settle.

-Note we do not assume there is a money market account available to finance trading, much less that the strategy is self-financing.
+We do not assume there is a money market account available to finance trading or require a strategy to be self-financing.

 The _value_, or _mark-to-market_ of a trading strategy is
 $$